Transportable water access device

-Development of a transportable device to facilitate access for people with reduced mobility
+Development of a transportable device to facilitate access to water for people with reduced mobility

 During the design phase, the system specifications were first defined including the system constraints and the main functionalities.
 Subsequently, the team prepared and conducted measurements and field experiments.
 The measurements and findings were then used to design the device.
 Several design iterations were carried out and the final concept was evaluated by experts for accessibility and therapeutic purposes.